Gender Pay Gap 2020

 In this report you will find:

-• A summary of our challenges, which contribute to our pay gap
+- A summary of the challenges, which contribute to our pay gap

 To determine the gender pay gap, the Government requires companies to measure the average earnings of all male and female employees, regardless of role and working hours, and show the percentage difference between the two.
-Compared to 2017, the mean hourly pay gap between females and males decreased by 4.6 percentage points and the median hourly pay gap increased by 4.0% points in 2020, disappointingly reversing the progress made in 2019.
+Compared to 2019, the mean hourly pay gap between females and males increased by 3.3% points and the median hourly pay gap increased by 4.0% points in 2020, disappointingly reversing the progress made in 2019.

-The figures shown here do not include the subset of Group Leaders who are employed by the University of Glasgow and who will feature in their Gender Pay Data.
+The figures shown here do not include Group Leaders who are employed by the University of Glasgow and who will feature in their Gender Pay Data.

 GENDER PAY GAP VS EQUAL PAY

 Equal pay has been a legal requirement for nearly 50 years; the gender pay gap is not the same as this.
-At the Beatson, we ensure our people are paid equally for equivalent work subject to experience and individual contribution.
+At the Beatson, we ensure our people are paid equally for equivalent work subject to experience and individual contribution, regardless of gender.